torbs/eik-lib.github.io/docs/client_app_packages.md

 Once uploaded, the archive will be unpacked and the files served at the appropriate paths.

-Some examples of how entrypoint definitions correspond to final file locations:
+The following example shows how entrypoint definitions correspond to final file locations:

-#### Example 1.
+#### Example.

 *eik.json*